Can Diabetics Eat Barley? A Complete Guide to This Nutrient-Packed Grain

 3. Supports Heart Health

-A healthy heart is key for anyone monitoring their glucose levels, and barley helps by reducing cholesterol and improving blood pressure, thanks to its potassium and fiber content.
+Taking care of your heart is super important when managing your glucose.
+This option can help by reducing cholesterol and promoting healthier blood pressure, thanks to its potassium and fiber content.

 4. Promotes Fullness